-The Amazon-owned platform working towards obtaining the licenses required to allow music livestreams
+The Amazon-owned platform, Twitch, working towards obtaining the licenses required to allow music livestreams

 Since most of the events are being cancelled or postponed due to Covid-19.
 More and more Livestreams and Virtual Events are being celebrated.
-There are many different platforms to make a livestream as Soundcloud, Mixcloud, Twitch among others…
+There are many different platforms to make a Livestreams as Soundcloud, Mixcloud or Twitch among others.

-The last one, Twitch is one of the favorites for gamers and DJs.
+The last one, this platform is one of the favourites for gamers and DJs.
 Till now, DJ were able to play any song without taking into consideration the music they could or not could play.
 Live streamers did not have to think about the music copyright or licensing issues.

 Nowadays, Twitch declared: “Over the last several months, we have done our best to manage this situation on behalf of both rights holders and creators”.